DiamondProtocol/Uniswap-Fee-Calculator/README.md

 `getFeeAPR()`: Reads corresponding csv file and calculate Fee APR, and return a dictionary <br>

 ### getFeeAPR.py
 Traverse each trading pair in `config.py` to calculate the fee APR for each of them.
-Will return a dictionary of Fee APRs.
+Will save the result into `result.json`.